muhsinazmal9/salah-time/README.md

+> [!WARNING]
+> after learning the proper competitive-programming i will anarchive and work on it (thank you!)

+---

 # Salah Time 🕌

 **Salah Time** is a fast, simple, and beautiful app to display daily prayer (Salat) times — built using C++.